-If you're experiencing issues editing your site content, follow the suggestions in this guide to troubleshoot.
+If you're having trouble editing your site, follow the troubleshooting suggestions in this guide.

-Tip: If you're new to Squarespace, visit the Getting Started video series and Understanding the Pages panel to learn the basics of site editing.
+Tip: If you're new to Squarespace, visit the Getting Started video series and The Pages panel to learn the basics of site editing.

 Step 1 - Check status.squarespace.com